-Dianne Hayes Quarles is a life-long designer and crafter.
+Dianne Hayes Quarles is a jewelry artist and designer.
+She is known for her signature series, Muses of the African Diaspora.
+She is a life-long designer and craftsman.
 She began sewing and designing at age four.
 For many years she was blessed to be able to turn her avocation into her vocation as a Home Economist teaching Clothing, Fashion Design, and Textile Arts.
 She has over 20 years of experience in education, management, training, and design.

 In 2000 Dianne teamed with her sister, Marcella Hayes Muhammad, a fine artist, to form Maruva DQ, Inc., a fine art and design company.
 Dianne always dreamed of working with her sister and designing products for her art.
 She made that dream a reality through art licensing with numerous license agreements for Marcella’s art on calendars, gift cards, wallpaper borders, gift soap and other products.
 She also created a line of fine art designer handbags.